+For $\eps=0.01$ and $\rho=0$, Figure \ref{fig0} displays four examples of joint paths $\{ V_t, Y_t^\eps \}$, where realized volatilities $Y_s^\eps$ are successively computed with the four $J(\eps)$ listed in \eqref{JJ}.
 Clearly, the accuracy of the approximation of $V_t$ by $Y_t^\eps$ increases drastically for larger partition sizes $J(\eps)$.
 The smallest $J(\eps)$, equal to 10, generates many quite significant inaccuracies for $Y_t^\eps - V_t$.
 For $J=40$, we still note several significant inaccuracies.
 But for $J(\eps)=10000$ the sample paths of $V_t$ and $Y_t^\eps$ nearly coincide.
-Such large partition sizes are generally not feasible: for intraday stock prices sampled every minute, a partition size $J=10000$ would require an unrealistic sliding time window of about 20 trading days.
+Such large partition sizes are generally not feasible: for intraday stock prices sampled every minute, a partition size $J=10000$ would require an unrealistic sliding time window of about 20 trading days; for stock prices sampled every second, such partition would require a sliding window of approximately 2.7 hours.
 For small values of $J(\eps)$, a practical remedy to eliminate large sharp peaks of $|Y_t^\eps - V_t|$ is time smoothing of the $Y_t^\eps$ either directly, or by using a weighted average in \eqref{RVformula}.

-\subsection{Numerical Asymptotics of $||Y_t^\eps - V_t||_q$ as $\eps \to 0$}
+\subsection{Numerical Asymptotics of $\|Y_t^\eps - V_t\|_q$ as $\eps \to 0$}